skeeto/skeeto.github.com/_posts/2019-11-19-Linear-Congruential-Generator-On-the-fly-Using-Emacs-Calc.markdown

 generators are frequently a useful tool ([1][mcts], [2][pgp]), so I find myself reaching for one all the time.

-Virtually every programming language comes with a pseudo-random number generation function or library.
-Unfortunately the language standard PRNG often not ideal for my purposes.
-It's probably not high quality, [slower than it needs to be][call] ([also][go]), [lacks reliable semantics or behavior between implementations][bsd], or is missing some other property I want.
-So I've long been a fan of *BYOPRNG:*
-Bring Your Own Pseudo-random Number Generator.
+Nearly every programming language comes with a pseudo-random number generation function or library.
+Unfortunately the language's standard PRNG is usually a poor choice (C, [C++][cpp], [C#][csharp], [Go][go], [Rust][rust]).
+It's probably mediocre quality, [slower than it needs to be][call] ([also][go]), [lacks reliable semantics or behavior between implementations][bsd], or is missing some other property I want.
+So I've long been a fan of *BYOPRNG:* Bring Your Own Pseudo-random Number Generator.
 Just embed a generator with the desired properties directly into the program.
 The [best non-cryptographic PRNGs today][prng] are tiny and exceptionally friendly to embedding.
 Though, depending on what you're doing, you might [need to be creative about seeding][ent].

 ### Crafting a PRNG